mmb-carb/ESTA_Documentation/docs/SURROGATE_DOC.md

 There is some discussion of whether 90/10 or 95/5 is a better split for this surrogate.
 Perhaps this will change in the future versions of EMFAC.
 If so, it will be changed to match in ESTA.

 ![90/10 Idling Surrogate](resources/ON_ROAD_CA_139_4km_2012.png)

+### DTIM On-Road Spatial Surrogates

+The DTIM mode in ESTA allows ESTA to read in DTIM-ready Link and TAZ input files.
+These are, in turn, used to spatially distribute emissions like DTIM does: via either VMT for moving emissions or by TAZ-centroids for stationary emissions.
+Statationary emissions, of course, being starting emissions and the various resting loses.
+The only aspect of DTIM's spatially disaggregation that ESTA does not duplicate is the slight change in emissions in individual grid cells based on grid-cell variation of meteorology.
+ESTA accounts for this meteorology by running EMFAC using county-wide meteorology that has been VMT-averaged.

+Since DTIM spatial surrogates are determine on-the-fly by ESTA for given DTIM-ready Link or TAZ files, there are no example surrogates included in ESTA.
+Though there are example Link and TAZ files included at:

+    input/examples/onroad_emfac2014_santa_barbara/dtim4_gai_2012/057/dtim_link_057_tuth_17.dat
+    input/examples/onroad_emfac2014_santa_barbara/dtim4_gai_2012/057/dtim_taz_057_tuth_17.dat

 ## Temporal Surrogates